 Mr. Coffee Optimal Brew 10-Cup Programmable Coffee Maker with Thermal Carafe

-Why Buy: Mr. Coffee is a time-tested and trustworthy brand, while this specific model brews in just seven minutes and is easy to program.
+Why Buy: Mr. Coffee is a time-tested and trustworthy brand, and this specific model brews in just seven minutes and is easy to program.
 Its 10-cup carafe is large enough to host brunch (or just for you if you’re really sleep-deprived).
-The $53 price tag and durable design make this a smart buy.
+The low price tag and durable design make this a smart buy.